jswelling/CMU-MS-DAS-Vis-S24/docs/maps_body.md

 ## Finding Geographical Boundary Data
 There is a huge amount of data available.
 Just google.
-You probably want geojson or shapefile data (extension .shp).
+You probably want geojson or shapefile data (extension .shp), or zip files containing shapefiles and related data.

 For all sorts of US data, try
 [The US Census TIGER database](https://www.census.gov/cgi-bin/geo/shapefiles/index.php) .